spaque57/ReactSurchargedComp/README.md

 More info on package.json

 ### Component config
-You may find some property hared with all component and there is why :
+You may find some property shared with all components and there is why :
 - currentObj : state object to use with the component
 - objSetter / setter : state setter of the current object
 - propertyName : name of the property in current object (for the setter)